Point of Sale

 But taking the time to develop a mission statement for your restaurant can save time in your daily tasks and guide business decisions.
 Here’s why your restaurant needs a mission statement.

-A mission, vision, and values are your restaurant’s guiding principles.
+A mission, vision, and values are your restaurant’s guiding principles and an important piece of your restaurant business plan.
 They help you make sure your business decisions – from your logo to your vendors – are strategic and align with your goals.
 When your restaurant has a clear mission, every decision you make should support your larger purpose.
 When faced with a business decision, ask yourself, “does this serve my mission?”
 If yes, then go for it.
 If not, then look for an alternative.

 Let’s revisit the sample restaurant mission statement from our coffee shop example to illustrate how you could use a mission to influence business decisions.
 Philly Fair Trade Coffee Co.’s mission is to “Serve Philadelphians the best cup of coffee they’ve ever had while supporting fair trade coffee practices in Costa Rica.”